METR

-METR (an acronym for Model Evaluation and Threat Research, pronounced "meter"), is a nonprofit research institute, based in Berkeley, California, that evaluates frontier AI models' capabilities to carry out long-horizon, agentic tasks that some researchers argue could pose catastrophic risks to society.
-They have worked with leading AI companies to conduct pre-deployment model evaluations and contribute to system cards, including OpenAI's o3, o4-mini, GPT-4o and GPT-4.5, and Anthropic's Claude models.
+Model Evaluation and Threat Research (METR) (MEE-tər), is a nonprofit research institute, based in Berkeley, California, that evaluates frontier AI models' capabilities to carry out long-horizon, agentic tasks that some researchers argue could pose catastrophic risks to society.
+METR has worked with leading AI companies to conduct pre-deployment model evaluations and contribute to system cards, including OpenAI's o3, o4-mini, GPT-4o and GPT-4.5, and Anthropic's Claude models.
+Following the 2026 OpenAI agent cyberattacks, METR was invited to conduct an independent investigation of the incident.
+On August 26, 2026 it published a report of agents’ behavior, reasoning and collaboration during the incident.

 METR's CEO and founder is Beth Barnes, a former alignment researcher at OpenAI who left in 2022 to form ARC Evals, the evaluation division of Paul Christiano's Alignment Research Center.
-In December 2023, ARC Evals was then spun off into an independent 501(c)(3) nonprofit and renamed METR.
+In December 2023, ARC Evals was spun off into an independent 501(c)(3) nonprofit and renamed METR.

 Research

-A substantial amount of METR's research is focused on the capabilities of AI systems to conduct research and development of AI systems themselves, including RE-Bench, a benchmark designed to test whether AIs can "solve research engineering tasks and accelerate AI R&D".
+A substantial amount of METR's research is focused on evaluating the capabilities of AI systems to conduct research and development of AI systems themselves, including RE-Bench, a benchmark designed to test whether AIs can "solve research engineering tasks and accelerate AI R&D".

+Doubling time estimates

-A graph showing that the length of tasks frontier models are capable of executing at a 50% success rate doubled every 7 months from 2019 to 2024.
+A graph showing that the length of tasks frontier models are capable of executing at a 50% success rate doubled every 7 months from 2019 to 2025.
 The shaded region represents a 95% confidence interval.

 In March 2025, METR published a paper noting that the length of software engineering tasks that the leading AI model could complete had a doubling time of around 7 months between 2019 and 2024.

+In January 2026, METR released a new version of their time horizon estimates model (Time Horizon 1.1).
+According to the updated model, the rate of progress of AI capabilities has increased since 2023, with a post-2023 doubling time estimated at 130.8 days (4.3 months).
+Progress is thus estimated to be 20% more rapid.